-The more you weigh, the more CBD you require to feel the relief you want.
-In fact, CBD interacts with the CB1 and CB2 receptors of the ECS or endocannabinoid system, which extends throughout your body – from the brain to the feet.
-The rate of CBD absorption and metabolization varies depending on the height and weight of the person.
+The more you weigh, the more CBD you require to feel the effects that you are seeking.
+In fact, the rate of CBD and CBD absorption and metabolization you experience will vary depending on your height and weight.
 If you are a taller and heavier individual, you may require a higher concentration of CBD compared to a lighter and shorter person.
 You should stick to 0.2-0.7 mg of CBD per pound of body weight on average.
 To get the correct dosage, multiply your body weight by 0.2 mg and increase the amount as needed over time.

 .
 Your age –

 Your body should first break down the compound for you to feel the effects of CBD.
-Metabolism plays an important role in breaking down CBD.
-Since your metabolism will slow down with age, your age plays an important role in choosing the correct CBD dosage for you.
+Metabolism plays an important role in breaking down CBD and CBDa.
+Since your metabolism often slows down with age, your age can play an important role in choosing the correct CBDa and CBD dosage for you.
 If you are a younger individual, you may experience your desired effects with a lower dose of your CBD + CBDa product.
-On the other hand, the older you are, the longer it may take to feel the effects of CBD.
+On the other hand, as you age, it may take longer for you to feel the effects of CBD.
 And you may need to determine a higher CBD dosage in order to experience effects you used to achieve with lesser doses.

 .
 Your past experience taking CBD –